-I designed this Aches & Pains Balm (Muscle & Joint Rub) specifically for my dad, who has bursitis and arthritis.
+I designed this Aches & Pains Balm (which I sometimes call Muscle & Joint Rub) specifically for my dad, who has bursitis and arthritis.

 My dad is a fabulous man; he has worked hard his whole life – often so much that his hands would crack and bleed.
 He is unselfish and kind and is one of the most honest and true people you will ever meet.
 Who you see in public, who you see at church, is who he is at home.
 I think those are admirable and amazing traits and I wanted to make something to help ease his pain somewhat.